-"2.2 - Preserve, protect, and enhance the functions and values of ecologically sensitive areas (habitat areas, wetlands) with special consideration given to anadromous fisheries, as required by the Growth
+"2.2 - Preserve, protect, and enhance the functions and values of ecologically sensitive areas (habitat areas, wetlands) with special consideration given to anadromous fisheries, as required by the Growth Management Act."
+"2.2-1- Regulate land use within and adjacent to ecologically sensitive areas while allowing for the reasonable use of private property."

-65 Management Act."